jbakams/slimebot-volleyball/README.md

 slimebot-volleyball is a 3d version of the slime volley game.
 The game is built on top of [slimevolleygym](https://github.com/hardmaru/slimevolleygym) and uses [Webots](https://cyberbotics.com/) as a simulator for visualization.
 The major difference with the slimevolleygym environment is the additional axis which makes the training more challenging for RL agents such as PPO.

-The pretrain PPO in this repository was trained using the a curriculum Incremental Setting.
+The pretrain PPO in this repository was trained using the curriculum Incremental Setting.
 See details in (link to provide)

 # Installation